Improving Optics Control and Measurement at RHIC: Introduction

+The measured beta functions from the TBT data were further used to extract the $\beta^*$ beat and the longitudinal shift of the beta-function minimum, $s^*$, at IP8.
+The mean absolute value of the $\beta^*$ beat was found using Equation~(\ref{mean abs val}), where $N$ denotes the number of TBT datasets used.
+The mean of the $s^*$ difference, as well as their standard deviations are shown in Table~\ref{R_IP8_Metrics}.
+The $s^*$ difference will be defined in this paper as:

+In Table~\ref{R_IP8_Metrics}, the model value of the waist location ($s_{model}^*$) is zero.
+Throughout the paper, a shift of the waist location is denoted by $\Delta s^*$ movement, and $\Delta s^* = s_{model}^*$.
+For the initial unshifted optics, $\Delta s^*=0$ and $s^*_{model}=0$.
+When a waist shift is intentionally applied through adjustments computed from $\boldsymbol{B}$, the model waist value $s^*_{model}$ represents the expected waist location of the waist after the requested displacement.

+This analysis reveals a horizontal $\beta^*$ beat of approximately $20\%$ at IP8, together with significant measurement variation in the measured $s^*$ values in both transverse planes.
+The observed variability highlights limitations in the reproducibility of optics measurements obtained with R-OP when multiple TBT datasets are analyzed.
+Given that the sPHENIX detector provides vertex detection within $\pm 10~\mathrm{cm}$ \cite{sPHENIX}, improved accuracy and consistency in $s^*$ measurements and corrections are expected to directly enhance luminosity optimization at RHIC.

-All optics measurement methods mentioned until now depend on calculations from a lattice model such as MAD-X to determine the beta function.
-However, this dependency on the model could bias results towards model values, unintentionally skewing the results to match the model's beta function.
-Alternatively, a model independent method to measure the optics using the one-turn map at the IRs will be discussed and compared to various model-dependent methods, including measurements from the RHIC optics program.
-Previous studies measure the linear optics at RHIC using the one-turn map to measure global coupling \cite{coupling}.
-However, since the optics are measured within sections with magnets, a lattice model was used.
+Beta-from-amplitude methods such as R-OP rely on lattice models such as MAD-X to infer the beta function.
+The model dependency may unintentionally bias results toward design optics and reduce sensitivity to genuine deviations in the machine.
+Motivated by this limitation, a model-independent method for measuring optics using the one-turn map at the IRs is discussed and compared to various established model-dependent methods.
+Previous studies have employed the one-turn map to measure global coupling at RHIC \cite{coupling}; however, those analyses relied on lattice models when magnets were present within the measurement region, rendering them partially model dependent.

-This paper is structured in accordance with the following experimental procedure for the adjustments and measurement of $\beta^*$ and $s^*$ at the IRs.
-First, we introduce the proposed algorithm for adjusting $s^*$ in Section~\ref{sec: Optics tuning}.
-The calculation of the required currents changes is performed via a sensitivity matrix.
-These values are converted to magnet strengths and sent to RHIC control room.
-TBT measurements are taken after exciting the betatron motion by a fast kicker during RHIC operations.
-The resulting TBT data is preprocessed and then analyzed using various optics measurement methods described in Section~\ref{sec: Optics Measurement Methods} to calculate measured values of $\beta^*$ and $s^*$.
-Finally, results and comparisons between different optics measurement methods are discussed in Section~\ref{sec: Experimental Results}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec: Optics tuning} introduces the proposed algorithm for adjusting $s^*$ using a sensitivity-matrix-based approach.
+The corresponding current changes are converted to magnet strengths and applied in the RHIC control room.
+Following excitation of the betatron motion using a fast kicker, TBT data is acquired, preprocessed, and analyzed using the optics measurement techniques described in Section~\ref{sec: Optics Measurement Methods} to extract $\beta^*$ and $s^*$.
+Finally, Section~\ref{sec: Experimental Results} presents the experimental results and provides a detailed comparison of the different optics measurement methods.